 4. There is a strong professional network

-Maybe you've heard that journalists are a profession that has strong professional network ties.
+You might have heard that journalism is a profession that has strong network ties.
 This indicates that joining a professional network is a must for journalists.

-Many universities majoring in Journalism abroad have this.
-Solid professional networks have even been facilitated by local educational institutions.
+Many journalism schools abroad have this.
+Solid professional networks are even facilitated by local educational institutions.
 This bond will be useful in the future because there are many professionals who help and support one another.

 5. Exchange students

-If you choose to study abroad, you will have the opportunity to do an exchange student programme in another country.
-This is due to the cooperation of universities with higher education institutions in other countries.
+If you study overseas, you will have the opportunity to join a student exchange programme.
+This is due to partnerships between local universities and higher education institutions abroad.

-Typically, student exchange programs take place in the 2nd or 3rd year.
-You will have the opportunity to enhance journalistic scholarship, insight into global culture, and try a different educational curriculum.
+Typically, student exchange programmes take place in the 2nd or 3rd year.
+You will get to enhance journalistic scholarship, insight into global culture, and try a different curriculum.

 6. Internship experience

-Almost all of the leading universities that offer internships for their students, this is because the leading campuses abroad have strong connections with industries such as media companies and technology.
+Almost all leading universities offer internships to students - their campuses abroad have strong ties with various world-renowned media companies.

-There are several levels of education in Journalism study programs.
-The good news is that all levels of education are available abroad.
-So, you can take Journalism education from undergraduate to postgraduate level.
-Some universities also provide double degree programs.
+There are several levels of education in journalism.
+The good news is that all levels are available abroad.
+So, you can complete your journalism programme from undergraduate to postgraduate.
+Some universities also provide double degree programmes.

 8. Opportunities to work abroad

-If you graduated from an overseas university for this course, it will open you up with an opportunity to start your career abroad.
-This directly has a positive impact on your future.
+Graduating from an overseas university will open up an opportunity to start your career abroad.
+This will directly and positively impact your future.

-When you earn the knowledge on the science of journalism from a globally recognised university and are familiar with the global atmosphere will certainly make your degree valuable in the eyes of big media companies.
+When you learn the science of journalism from a globally recognised university and are familiar with the global atmosphere, your degree will certainly be valuable in the eyes of big media companies.

-For example, here's a list of courses for undergraduate education programs majoring in Journalism and Communications at Cardiff University, England:
+Here's a list of courses for undergraduate education programmes majoring in Journalism and Communications at Cardiff University, England: